akazemtarghi/Multi_classification_OAI/README.md

-# assignment3
+# Osteoarthritis Prediction

-python code for assignment3- multi-class classification
+python code for multi-class classification Osteoarthritis based on KL grade.
+Pytorch lib has been used for this implementation.

 ROC curve for DatabaseA (80-20 training- 15 epoch)
 ![alt text](https://github.com/akazemtarghi/assignment3/blob/master/Figure_1.png)